-You don’t want to be in a position where you are dragging your kids and stuff all over the beach looking for a spot to set up camp.
+You don’t want to drag your kids and stuff all over the beach looking for a spot to set up camp.
 You also don’t want to be stuck sitting uncomfortably close to other people.

 2. Spread your stuff out.

-Both Army Wife to Suburban Life and What Moms Love recommend this strategy to prevent others from sitting right on top of you and to give your kids some room to play as the day goes on and the beach fills up.
+Both Army Wife to Suburban Life and What Moms Love recommend this strategy to prevent others from sitting right on top of you and to give your kids some room to play as the day goes on.